What I Need to Know

 You are here

-Council's City Works Division is responsible for the inspection, maintenance and cleaning of the city's stormwater piping and infrastructure.
+Council's Roads Operations Division is responsible for the inspection, maintenance and cleaning of the city's stormwater piping and infrastructure.
 This responsibility includes stormwater pits.

 Although stormwater drainage systems follow the land contour throughout the City, the road network provides the primary means of collecting stormwater run-off.